-To assign a Telnet password, follow these steps:
+To assign a Telnet password, proceed as follows:

 - 1 Open the Ethernet > Mod Config > Ether Options menu. - 2 For the Telnet PW parameter, specify a password containing up to 20 characters.
 For example, you might enter this setting:

 Telnet PW=telnet-pwd